 Figure 10: Relationship between the contributions of turbulent mixing and mechanical mixing to total lateral mixing.
 The power fit and open circles represent the data for the ‘trees only’ runs (b7-b11) according to Equations 13 and 14.
 Increasing values of both parameters are largely conditioned by the velocity, U1st, mediated by vegetation spacing (Ls) and bole diameter (Ld).
 For these runs the ratio of Ld to Ls was 10, represented by the fitted regression.
 The black arrow indicates the general direction in which the curve would shift, for a constant value of U1st, as the vegetation density is increased (i.e. Ls decreased).
 The white arrow indicates the reverse, a decreasing density of vegetation.

-Note that quations 13 and 14 pertain to well-defined plant stems with regular spacings.
+Note that Equations 13 and 14 pertain to well-defined plant stems with regular spacings.
 Consequently it is not possible to apply the analysis to the undisturbed vegetation or the bare earth examples.
 In the first case there are no Ld and Ls data and in the latter case there is no vegetation, although bed roughness will still instigate mechanical and turbulent mixing.
 Nevertheless, it is evident that the more complex canopy in the case of undisturbed vegetation will have greater stem densities and smaller plant stems as herbs as well as trees are represented.
-Assuming the coefficients and 1 both equal 0.9, for higher density vegetation, and reducing the stem spacing for the given stem diameter to simulate denser vegetation, it is evident in Equations 13 and 14 that the undisturbed vegetative examples would plot to the right of the curve for the trees only.
+Assuming the coefficients γ and γ1 both equal 0.9, for higher density vegetation, and reducing the stem spacing for the given stem diameter to simulate denser vegetation, it is evident in Equations 13 and 14 that the undisturbed vegetative examples would plot to the right of the curve for the trees only.
 Similarly increasing stem spacing for the given stem diameter, to represent sparse trees on bare earth, data would plot to the left of the curve.
 However, if the stem diameter also is modified, reduced, for example, then overlapping data points can occur for different vegetation covers.
-Data sets for different treatments thus can overlap, as high dispersion can occur during high discharges for given vegetative situations as well as for bare-earth conditions.
+Data sets for different vegetative treatments thus can overlap, as high dispersion can occur during high discharges for given vegetative situations as well as for bare-earth conditions.
 Thus, for different discharges, there is no absolute range of dispersive conditions, and by analogy roughness conditions, associated uniquely to a given vegetative state.
 Thus, this result is consistent with the possibility of having the same dispersive fraction recorded for different vegetative states (Fig. 6D) as discharge is varied.

+Although these experiments were made in a confined channel, the flows were broad and shallow; not dissimilar to shallowly-inundated floodplain hollows on scrub-covered floodplains.
+Mixing parameter values on the largely flat, low-amplitude vegetated surfaces between hollows might be slightly different to those reported herein.
+Nonetheless, the general behaviour of flow over these more elevated surfaces should be similar to the behaviour within the hollows, as Reynolds numbers and discharges vary.
+However, caution should be exercised in extending these results to flow substantially deeper than those reported here (> 0.39m).
+In particular, the results are unlikely to pertain to the complex flow that occurs along the bankline of a river.
+This riparian location is subject to significant transverse shear, enhanced turbulent mixing and complex secondary currents (Babaeyan-Koopaei et al., 2002; Carling et al., 2002).